 By choosing any application from this list, you will see a list of its temporary files which should be deleted during uninstallation.
 You can delete an app entirely with its service files or delete only some of its temporary files.

 Some applications could have been deleted before in the regular way by just moving them to Trash.
 App Uninstaller also allows you to find and delete temporary files of already deleted applications.

 You can find a list of broken service files in the Remains tab.

-Thus Application Uninstaller gives a possibility not only to uninstall apps correctly, but as well to delete files of applications that were removed before.
+Thus App Uninstaller makes it possible to not only to uninstall apps correctly but also to find and delete files of applications that have been removed before.

 To view the list of extensions for apps and the system files, switch to the Extensions tab.
 Here you can remove unwanted extension files or disable unused launch agents and login items.